renchuyu/HSBC/README.md

 except this, priceLimiter generated same outcome as test data through proper configuration, futhere testing is needed once more data are avaliable.

+the testing data of option show that instead of (buy_price - reference_price)/tick,  (reference_price - buy)/tick is used for the calculation, which is not as described in the apple example, so priceLimiter used the same formula for option. program will also assume that last_trade_price is keeping changing in order to match the test data.